vedantpuri/universale/README.md

 ## Current Capabilities
-- Upload a Product
+- Upload/Delete an item
-- Flag an item you may like
+- Flag/Un-flag an item
 - Search for items
 - Edit your profile